cdipaolo/goml/README.md

 [![GoDoc](https://godoc.org/github.com/cdipaolo/goml?status.svg)](https://godoc.org/github.com/cdipaolo/goml)
 [![wercker status](https://app.wercker.com/status/50a8cfa6170784809e3308941212cef4/s "wercker status")](https://app.wercker.com/project/bykey/50a8cfa6170784809e3308941212cef4)

-goml (pronounced like the data format 'toml') is a batteries included machine learning library written entirely in Golang.
-It lets you create models of data stored as float64's, persist them to disk, and predict other values from them. **The coolest part, among many cool parts, is that you can train most models in an on-line fashion, learning in a 'reactive' manner while waiting for further data on channels!** Most models can also be trained in batch settings, using either stochastic _or_ batch gradient descent!

-Each of the packages have individual README's where you can learn about how to use each of the models.
-Even better than the short summaries in the README is the **extensive documentation with examples and descriptions** in GoDoc (look at the button above.)
-You could also look at our **comprehensive tests** to see error handline and other details, as well as look at the **clean, expressive, and modular source code**.
+`goml` is a machine learning library written entirely in Golang which lets the average developer include machine learning into their applications. (pronounced like the data format 'toml')

+While models include traditional, batch learning interfaces, `goml` includes many models which let you learn in an online, reactive manner by passing data to streams held on channels.

+The library includes **comprehensive tests**, **extensive documentation**, and **clean, expressive, modular source code**.
+Community contribution is heavily encouraged.

+Each package (mentioned below) includes individual README's to learn more about the function, and purpose of the models.
+Above all, if you want to learn about models, read the GoDoc reference for the package.
+All models are, as mentioned above, heavily documented.

 ## Installation